gmelillo/rubiks/docs/rubiks.class.md

 Therefore, the numbers 10, 0, -25, and 5,148 are all integers.
 Unlike floating point numbers, integers cannot have decimal places.

+## List

+TODO: Description is still missing from the class docstring.
+Stay tuned to have more hint about this variable.

+## NonEmpty

+TODO: Description is still missing from the class docstring.
+Stay tuned to have more hint about this variable.

+## NonZero

+Represent any number that is not 0.
+Will be accepted positive and negative of any kind.

+## Nullable

+TODO: Description is still missing from the class docstring.
+Stay tuned to have more hint about this variable.

 ## Number